-ISC’s core team includes the vibrant minds of a dedicated staff, which is guided by the wisdom and experience of ten board members.
+ISC’s core team consists of a small but dedicated full-time staff, which is guided by the wisdom and experience of ten board members.
 These folks curate all of ISC’s live events, organize its outreach work, and keep the organization running from day to day.

-ISC’s close-knit staff is headquartered in downtown Jonesborough, in a two-building campus that includes the historic Chester Inn (a state historic site!) and the 14,000-square foot Mary B. Martin Storytelling Hall.
+ISC’s administrative offices are headquartered in downtown Jonesborough, in a two-building campus that includes the historic Chester Inn (a state historic site!) and the 14,000-square foot Mary B. Martin Storytelling Hall.

 Meet the Staff